dileeparanawake/littlesteps-ai/README.md

 - [ ] **MVS 4: Hosting & Deployment** – Deploy via Docker to DigitalOcean with secure config and optional CI/CD.
 - [ ] **MVS 5: Milestone Guidance** – Use LLM to suggest parenting milestones based on prompt history.

+## 🐞 Known Issues

+See [known-issues.md](./known-issues.md) for notes on disabled features, bugs, and future fixes.

 ## 📝 License

 This project is licensed under the [MIT License](./LICENSE).